gmankab/gmankab.github.io/arch/readme.md

 ## WARNING

-this script will and will wipe all your chromium, firefox and zsh settings
+this script will wipe all your chromium, firefox and zsh settings

 run all tweaks: